 Spin Off Call for Submissions Winter 2018

 When it comes to keeping warm, visions of cashmere or qiviut may dance in our heads, but there’s more to warmth than fiber types.
 Preparation, drafting technique, and the use of the yarn all play a role in making a yarn a good insulator.
-Tell us about how you create yarn that traps heat.
+In the Spin Off Call for Submissions Winter 2018 we want you to tell us about how you create yarn that traps heat.
 (Creative interpretations are welcome.
 Does some fiber warm your heart?
 Have you scorched fiber when dyeing?
 Use your imagination.)

 Winter is the annual Natural Fibers Issue!
 This issue, we’re especially interested in these ideas: rare natural fibers; Montadale sheep; how to make the perfect handspun sock, and the Idaho Sheep Station.
 But we’re always eager to learn more about processing, spinning, and using natural fibers–plant or animal.